-- Federal Tax Incentives – Available are three types of incentives including two federal income tax credits equal to 20 percent or 10 percent of the project’s Qualified Rehabilitation Expenditures, or a charitable contribution deduction taken in the form of a conservation easement.
+Federal Tax Incentives – Available are two types of incentives including a federal income tax credit equal to 20 percent of the project’s Qualified Rehabilitation Expenditures, or a charitable contribution deduction taken in the form of a conservation easement.

 - Georgia Heritage Grant Program - Offers matching funds on a statewide competitive basis to local governments and nonprofit organizations (except for churches and other religious organizations) for the preservation of Georgia Register and National Register-eligible historic properties.
 The program provides matching grants for development and predevelopment projects.
 Program funding is provided by historic preservation license plate fees.

 Historic Preservation Fund Grant - Provides pass-through grant funding to Certified Local Governments.
 Eligible survey and planning activities include surveys, National Register nominations, design guidelines, brochures, web site development, heritage education materials, workshops/conferences, etc. Eligible predevelopment projects include activities such as historic structure reports, preservation plans, or architectural drawings and specifications.